Skip to Main Content

 Photocopying and Scanning Policies

 There are three public scanners within the Diamond Law Library available for patron use.
 These can either save the scanned items to a USB device, or send them to the patron via email.
 The Law Library requests that patrons keep scanner use to 30-minute sessions, and recommends that individual files be kept to no more than 40 pages for email delivery.
-The Law Library also has one photocopier on the premises, which is operated through the use of a copy card, which may be purchased at the Circulation Desk with either cash or personal checks.
-Photocopies cost $0.10 per page.
-For more information, please visit the Copying and Scanning webpage on the Law Library website.

 North American Coordinating Council on Japanese Library Resources